Horace R. Cayton Sr., News Publisher born

 He was from Suffolk, Virginia.
 After graduating from Hampton Institute, he worked for the Society of Friends at a number of schools and in movements in the South.
 St. Clair Drake then got involved in an anthropological study and later published his findings as “Deep South.”

-Phi Beta Sigma founded
+Phi Beta Sigma Fraternity is Founded

 On this date in 1914, Phi Beta Sigma Fraternity, Inc., was founded.